- Contact Us

 Exit examination

-International Medical Graduates will continue on this program for a minimum of 4 years, or until the candidate obtains their RACGP Fellowship, and ultimately Specialist Registration.
+IMGs will continue this program for a minimum of 4 years or until they obtain their RACGP Fellowship and Specialist registration.

-Once Specialist Registration has obtained, IMGs will be considered GP Specialists and have more freedom to practice and live in Australia.
+Once Specialist registration has been obtained, IMGs will be considered General Practice Specialists and have more freedom to practice and live in Australia.

 Faculty

-Complete the form below to check your eligibility for our IMG Training Programs.
+Complete the form below to check your eligibility for our General Practice Australia Program!